 Be proactive, and partner with CFFI to detect and prevent government fraud.
 Contact us at (317) 313-7948 to discuss your options.

 Tax Return Fraud Investigations

-Although electronic tax filing has made the process easy, tax payers across the nation are subject to identity fraud.
+Although electronic tax filing has made the process of filing taxes simpler, tax payers across the nation are still subject to identity fraud.
 Stolen Identity Refund Fraud (SIRF) is a crime perpetrated against state departments of revenue and the IRS.
 Tax fraud occurs when a criminal files an income tax return using someone else’s Personal Identifiable Information (PII), with or without the victim’s knowledge to request a refund.

 Fraudsters do this by using PII such as name, address, or Social Security number (SSN) on the paper or electronic tax forms to request a fraudulent refund.
 The possibility of this crime occurring should be low; however, this crime has become a crime of opportunity.
 Thousands of people with easy access to large volumes of PII, such as hospital administrators, tax preparers, bankers, and insurance agents have been found to be filing fraudulent returns costing the state DORs and the IRS tens of billions of dollars each year.

 SIRF was actually the number-one consumer complaint in 2014 according to the Federal Trade Commission (FTC), making it the fifth year in a row topping the FTC’s annual list of complaints.
 This may not seem like an alarming statistic until you consider the number of US dollars that the IRS handles every year.
 During the 2014 fiscal year, the IRS collected almost $3.1 trillion in federal revenue and processed almost 240 million returns.
 Over 116 million individual income tax return filers received a tax refund, which totaled over $330 billion.